 It is difficult for us in the twenty first century to conceive the immense vitality of these monasteries or to understand the impact that St Bernard had on the Church and the world of his time.
 Such monastic communities played an important role in the reform and renewal of the Church, not only by their prayers but also by their enthusiasm, their wisdom and the obvious integrity of their lives.

 In the centuries that followed the fervour of the monasteries lessened as the Church itself entered a period of regression.
 Because of plagues, social upheaval, and religious controversy – as well as human weakness – monasteries emptied.
 The result was compromise and decline.

 Among the many movements of the monastic reform was one associated with the name of Armand de Rance, abbot of the monastery of La Trappe.
 Reacting against the prevailing laxity of the 17th century, he became the leader of a movement of “Strict Observance” which by the 19th century, had spread all over the world.
 In 1892 the Trappists and others formed themselves into a new Cistercian Order now known as the “Cistercian Order of the Strict Observance” (O.C.S.O.)

 Today the Order has more than 150 monasteries with about 3,000 monks and 2,000 nuns.
 These are located in 38 countries and in every continent.
-The best known Cistercian of this century is the American author, Thomas Merton, whose books have helped many seekers of contemplation.
+The best known Cistercian of last century was the American author, Thomas Merton, whose books have helped many seekers of contemplation.

 1098 – The founding of the abbey of Cîteaux in Burgundy, France, by a group of Benedictine monks from the monastery of Molesme.
 The beginning of what was to become the Cistercian Order.
 Robert, Alberic and Stephen are honoured as the Founders.